sirnewton01/post-web/README.md

 languages for describing graphs, tables and diagrams in a somewhat readable way.
 The envelope is being pushed further over time.

+Textual content is [accessible](https://tidbits.com/2013/06/18/with-markdown-even-the-blind-can-write/) too since screen readers have a relatively easy time finding the content within the presentation.

 ### Interoperability

 Text can be read and processed with a wide variety of tools, many of which are provided as part